intel/nauta/cli/README.md

 You should have these tools (except Windows SDK) available system-wide via command-line (add them to PATH).

-Also, remember about setting `http_proxy`, `https_proxy` and `no_proxy` environment variables, if you're behind proxy. `no_proxy` should include in particular `repository.toolbox.nervana.sclab.intel.com` for downloading draft binary from our storage.
+Also, remember about setting `http_proxy`, `https_proxy` and `no_proxy` environment variables, if you're behind proxy. `no_proxy` should include in particular `127.0.0.1` and `repository.toolbox.nervana.sclab.intel.com` for downloading draft binary from our storage.

 ## Build